michaelpalumbo/phd/gitshow/gitshow_blurb.md

 Here is perhaps the most fun part!: for the public performance, participants will not know until the moment they go on stage which instrument they will be assigned to perform.
  Requirements:
--A laptop, audio interface, and Max/MSP (free trial versions last 30 days).
+- A laptop, audio interface, and Max/MSP (free trial versions last 30 days).
--Must possess a working knowledge of Max/MSP.
+- Must possess a working knowledge of Max/MSP.
--Some familiarity with a command line interface and git is also required, although with enough interest a short, focused workshop could be provided to introduce you to these two systems.
+- Some familiarity with a command line interface and git is also required, although with enough interest a short, focused workshop could be provided to introduce you to these two systems.
--A github.com account will be required (sign up is free).
+- A github.com account will be required (sign up is free).
--Must be willing to share all of your work (including rough drafts) as open-source and open-access.
+- Must be willing to share all of your work (including rough drafts) as open-source and open-access.
--A sense of adventure and desire to explore experimental sound-based perofrmance and instrument design!
+- A sense of adventure and desire to explore experimental sound-based perofrmance and instrument design!

 Sign up: